moby/moby/docs/reference/commandline/dockerd.md

   -G, --group string                          Group for the unix socket (default "docker")
       --help                                  Print usage
   -H, --host list                             Daemon socket(s) to connect to
+      --host-gateway-ip ip                    IP address that the special 'host-gateway' string in --add-host resolves to.
-      --icc                                   Enable inter-container communication (default true)
+                                              Defaults to the IP address of the default bridge --icc                                   Enable inter-container communication (default true)
       --init                                  Run an init in the container to forward signals and reap processes --init-path string                      Path to the docker-init binary